rust-lang/rust/doc/tutorial.md

 # The Rust memory model

-At this junction let's take a detour to explain the concepts involved in Rust's memory model.
+At this junction, let's take a detour to explain the concepts involved in Rust's memory model.
 We've seen some of Rust's pointer sigils (`@`, `~`, and `&`) float by in a few examples, and we aren't going to get much further without explaining them.
-Rust has a very particular approach to memory management that plays a significant role in shaping the "feel" of the language.
+Rust has a very particular approach to memory management that plays a significant role in shaping the subjective experience of programming in the language.
 Understanding the memory landscape will illuminate several of Rust's unique features as we encounter them.

 Rust has three competing goals that inform its view of memory:

-* Memory safety: Memory that is managed by and is accessible to the Rust language must be guaranteed to be valid.
-Under normal circumstances it must be impossible for Rust to trigger a segmentation fault or leak memory.
+* Memory safety: Memory that the Rust language can observe must be guaranteed to be valid.
+Under normal circumstances, it must be impossible for Rust to trigger a segmentation fault or leak memory.
-* Performance: High-performance low-level code must be able to employ a number of allocation strategies.
+* Performance: High-performance low-level code must be able to use a number of different allocation strategies.
 Tracing garbage collection must be optional and, if it is not desired, memory safety must not be compromised.
   Less performance-critical, high-level code should be able to employ a single, garbage-collection-based, heap allocation strategy.